 Riding Hong Kong’s Buses

-The Hong Kong bus network is extremely comprehensive, with a dense network of about 800 routes covering the whole territory except the Outlying Islands.
+The Hong Kong bus network is extremely comprehensive, with a dense network of routes covering the whole territory except the Outlying Islands.
 While most of these routes overlap with the MTR system’s main stops, there are a few sights and areas (such as Hong Kong’s beaches) that are only reachable via Hong Kong’s bus network.

 The buses running around Hong Kong are some of the most modern in the world – all air-conditioned, mostly double-decker, with special needs access standard on all units.
 Electronic information screens aboard the bus announce the next stop in both Chinese an English.